IFB-ElixirFr/biosphere-microcloud/frontend/README.md

 ## TODO
 Important:
 * Apache error doc (needed for MicroScope)

-Security:
-* Use parameter for mysql password
-* Use a non-root mysql user

 Things to consider:
 * Remove the alias to `mysql` component